Hypoallergenic amino acid—based formula.

 There are several clinical trials demonstrating the safety and efficacy of reduced antigenic dietary products.
 However, adverse reactions to these cow's milk substitutes may continue to persist in some highly allergic infants.
 Incidence allergic responses to hydrolyzed formulas, including extensively hydrolyzed formulas, has been reported over the past few years29,30.

-In contrast to the residual allergenicity of partial and extensively hydrolyzed formulas, and their resulting potential to induce allergic manifestations in highly allergic infants, hydrolysates based on free amino acid solutions are designed to contain no intact proteins or peptides22,31.
+In contrast to the residual allergenicity of partial and extensively hydrolyzed formulas, and their resulting potential to induce allergic manifestations in highly allergic infants, free amino acid solutions are designed to contain no intact proteins or peptides22,31.
 As a result, there is substantial clinical evidence demonstrating the efficacy of amino acid–based formulas in these situations.

 Skin Health and Digestive Health